sassanh/python-immutable/README.md

 Ensure compatibility with Python 3.9 or newer when contributing.

-## 📜 License
+## 🔒 License

 This project is released under the Apache-2.0 License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE) file for more details.